harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ![[Pasted image 20260131120548.png]]

-There is a distinction between active (moving part) and passive (static part) articulators, but I'll pass on the detail for now.

 ---
 **The Manner of Articulation** describes *how* speech organs (e.g. tongue, lips, teeth) constrict or modify airflow in the vocal tract to produce consonant sounds.